 Purpose Statement: TC Members should draft a Purpose Statement to define the key goals, objectives, tangible deliverables, and range of topics.
 This statement will clarify principal project development goals, and provide the basis for attracting community participants.

-GitHub Name: The proposal should include selection of a candidate GitHub name for the Open Repository, suggestive of the main focus.
-Such GitHub name will be composed with HYPHEN following the official TC short name in lower case (as used in Kavi, Mailing List archives, OASIS Library, Wiki, etc), followed by a repository identifier string unique to Open Repositories for each TC.
+GitHub Repository Name: The proposal should include selection of a candidate GitHub repository name for the TC Open Repository, suggestive of the main focus.
+Such GitHub repository name will be composed with HYPHEN following the official TC short name in lower case (as used in Kavi, Mailing List archives, OASIS Library, Wiki, etc), followed by a repository identifier string unique to TC Open Repositories for each TC.
 Composed thus:

 tcShortName-repoID, where the substring in